What to do this Month – January

-- Take delivery of and plant new fruit trees and bushes.
-Don’t plant if the ground is frosted or too wet.
+- Plant new trees and bushes.
+Don’t plant if the ground is waterlogged or frozen.

 - Prune apples, pears, quinces and medlars.